 Dr. Janet Kelly & Sneha Raman

-You will study at GSA’s Creative Campus in the Highlands and Islands of Scotland.
-Located just outside Forres, the Creative Campus is a research and postgraduate teaching centre for international excellence in creativity and innovation.
+You will study at GSA’s campus in the Highlands and Islands of Scotland.
+Located just outside Forres, the campus is a research and postgraduate teaching centre for international excellence in creativity and innovation.
 The combination of modern studio environment and workshop with a traditional highland setting offers a unique educational experience.
 We deliver Masters and PhD programmes, and the campus location enables us to research in geographically diverse and distributed contexts as well, as develop innovative forms of teaching with our academic partners around the world.

 How to Apply